-Current tax liabilities and assets of the current period are measured at the amount expected to be paid or recovered from the taxation authorities, using the tax rates and laws that have been declared, or substantively enacted, by the date of the Statement of Financial Position in the country where the entity operates and generates taxable income.
+Current tax liabilities and assets for the current period are measured at the amount expected to be paid to or recovered from the taxation authorities, using the tax rates and laws that have been enacted, or substantively enacted, by the date of the statement of financial position in the country where the entity operates and generates taxable income.

-The current income tax is calculated on the basis of the tax laws enacted or substantively enacted at the date of the Statement of Financial Position in the country in which the Company operates and generates taxable income.
+The current income tax is calculated on the basis of the tax laws enacted or substantively enacted at the date of the statement of financial position in the country on which the Company operates and generates taxable income.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
 If applicable tax regulation is subject to interpretation, it establishes provision where appropriate on the basis of amounts expected to be paid to the tax authorities.

 Deferred income tax is recognised using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements.
-Deferred income tax is determined using tax rates and laws that have been enacted or substantially enacted by the balance sheet date and are expected to apply when the related deferred income tax asset is realised, or the deferred income tax liability is settled.
+Deferred income tax is determined using tax rates and laws that have been enacted or substantially enacted by the date of the statement of the financial position and are expected to apply when the related deferred income tax asset is realised, or the deferred income tax liability is settled.